-Each key request generates a new Key Agreement.
-Multiple releases of a single key to a department are tracked on a single Key Agreement, which must be signed by the supervising Dean, Director/Department Head, or other equal supervisor, where applicable.
+Each key request generates a new key agreement.
+Multiple releases of a single key to a department are tracked on a single key agreement, which must be signed by the supervising dean, director/department head, or an equivalent supervisor, where applicable.

-- When an employee leaves the University, the departing employee must return all keys to the Office of Human Resources as part of the employee exiting process.
-This must be done before the employee receives full clearance from Human Resources for a release of his/her final paycheck.
-Employees should never turn over their keys to their supervisor, co-worker or the employee taking their place.
+- When an employee leaves the University, the departing employee must return all keys to the Office of Human Resources and Student Employment as part of the employee exiting process.
+This must be done before the employee receives full clearance from the Office of Human Resources and Student Employment for a release of his/her final paycheck.
+Employees should never turn over their keys to their supervisor, coworker, or the employee taking their place.
 Departing employees who have signed a key agreement will be assessed $25 for each unreturned key, and the amount will be deducted from the departing employee’s final paycheck.

 - The process for departing employees is as follows:

-- When the Office of Human Resources receives notification of a departing employee, Human Resources shall request, and the Physical Plant shall provide, the employee’s signed Key Agreement for use in the employee’s exiting process.
+- When the Office of Human Resources and Student Employment receives notification of a departing employee, the Office of Human Resources and Student Employment shall request, and the Office of Facilities and Plant Operations shall provide, the employee’s signed key agreement for use in the employee’s exiting process.

-- During the employee exiting process, Human Resources shall take custody of keys from the employee and indicate keys received in the HR section of the Exit Checkout Form for Supervisors.
+- During the employee exiting process, the Office of Human Resources and Student Employment shall take custody of keys from the employee and indicate keys received in the HR section of the Exit Checkout Form for Supervisors.

-- If a key or keys reflected as issued on the key agreement are not returned by a departing employee, Human Resources shall document the unreturned keys on the Key Agreement and on the Exit Checkout Form for Supervisors and report to the departing employee’s immediate supervisor that the keys have not been returned.
+- If a key or keys reflected as issued on the key agreement are not returned by a departing employee, the Office of Human Resources and Student Employment shall document the unreturned keys on the key agreement and on the Exit Checkout Form for Supervisors and report to the departing employee’s immediate supervisor that the keys have not been returned.
 If the employee had not notified the supervisor in writing in a timely manner so that security adjustments could be arranged, and the employee has signed a key agreement, a charge of $25 will be assessed the departing employee for each unreturned key.
 The assessment will be deducted from the departing employee’s final paycheck.

-- Human Resources shall provide a copy of the signed Key Agreement indicating returned and unreturned keys to the Physical Plant for its records.
+- The Office of Human Resources and Student Employment shall provide a copy of the signed key agreement indicating returned and unreturned keys to the Office of Facilities and Plant Operations for its records.

-- If an individual is still employed by the University, and the employee transfers to a different office or building, the employee must return the key(s) of his/her previous department to the Physical Plant.
-After keys are returned, the Physical Plant shall indicate on the Key Agreement that the employee has returned keys, and the Physical Plant shall provide a copy to the employee for the employee’s records.
+- If an individual is still employed by the University, and the employee transfers to a different office or building, the employee must return the key(s) of his/her previous department to the Office of Facilities and Plant Operations.
+After keys are returned, the Office of Facilities and Plant Operations shall indicate on the key agreement that the employee has returned keys, and the Office of Facilities and Plant Operations shall provide a copy to the employee for the employee’s records.
 Employees should ensure that they have received this documentation as this is the official record that the employee is no longer responsible for the keys.

-- If an employee has been placed on administrative leave, the employee shall surrender key(s) to Human Resources before the employee departs campus to begin administrative leave.
+- If an employee has been placed on administrative leave, the employee shall surrender key(s) to the Office of Human Resources and Student Employment before the employee departs campus to begin administrative leave.

-- If an employee has no further use for a key, to be relieved of responsibility for the key, the employee should return the key to the Facilities Office.
+- If an employee has no further use for a key, to be relieved of responsibility for the key, the employee should return the key to the Office of Facilities and Plant Operations.

-The Office of Physical Plant shall maintain the following:
+The Office of Facilities and Plant Operations shall maintain the following: